- Defining The Issues:

 - After The Institution Of The Lord's Supper, Both The Elements Were Still Called Bread And Wine:

-- The Mass Violate Biblical Prohibitions Against Drinking Blood:
+- The Mass Violates Old Testament Prohibitions Against Drinking Blood:

-*The New Covenant was not established until Jesus' blood was shed on the Cross (Luke 22:10; Hebrews 9:15-16).
-Thus, taking Christ's words literally (especially during the Lord's Supper and Bread of Life Discourse) would make Him an impostor who is guilty of breaking the Law.
+*The New Covenant was not established until Jesus' blood was shed on the cross (Luke 22:10; Hebrews 9:15-16).
+Thus, taking Christ's words literally would make Him an impostor who is guilty of breaking the Law.
+He would not be able to atone for our sins, defeating the purpose for which He came into this world.

 - There Is No Remission Of Sins Without The Shedding Of Blood (Hebrews 9:22):

 -In the Old Testament, eating bread was considered the equivalent of obedience to God (Deuteronomy 8:3; Matthew 4:4).
-This kind of reasoning in regard to the Book of the Law is also echoed in the Jewish apocrypha (Sirach 24:20-22).
-The Jewish Philosopher Philo also spoke in terms of consuming divine wisdom.
+This kind of reasoning in regard to the Book of the Law is echoed in the Jewish apocrypha (Sirach 24:20-22).
+Ben Sira also spoke of being fed with the bread of understanding and given the water of wisdom (Sirach 15:3).
+The Book of Proverbs employs similar imagery in the context of receiving instruction (Proverbs 9:5).
+The Jewish Philosopher Philo spoke in terms of consuming divine wisdom.

 -Just as God had provided manna to the Israelites in the desert as deliverance from starvation, so He had sent Jesus Christ into this world as a sacrificial provision to deliver us from eternal condemnation.
 That is the meaning of Christ being "bread from heaven."